carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Can have out of order messages (best effort ordering)
 - Consumer (can be EC2 instance or lambda function) **poll** the messages in batches (upto 10 messages) and delete them from queue after processing.
 If don’t delete, they stay in Queue and may process multiple times.
   - Polling types:
-    - Short Polling (`ReceiveMessageWaitTimeSeconds` = 0) — Keeps polling queue looking for work, even if it’s empty.
+    - Short Polling (`ReceiveMessageWaitTimeSeconds` = 0) - Keeps polling queue looking for work, even if it’s empty.
     - Long Polling (`ReceiveMessageWaitTimeSeconds` > 0) - Reduces the number of empty responses by allowing Amazon SQS to wait until a message is available before sending a response to a ReceiveMessage request, helps to reduce the cost.
+  - Visibility Timeout — Immediately after a message is received, it remains in the queue.
+Amazon SQS doesn't automatically delete the message because it is a distributed system
-  - Visibility Timeout — the amount of time the message is invisible in the queue after reader picks it up.
-It prevents other consumers from receiving and processing the same message.
-The message is then deleted.
-If the job hasn’t completed it becomes visible in the queue again (can be max 12 hours).
+    - To prevent other consumers from processing the message again, Amazon SQS sets a visibility timeout, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
+The default visibility timeout for a message is 30 seconds.
     - Use Case: If you are getting messages delivered twice, the cause could be your visibility timeout is too low.

 There are two types of queues: Standard & FIFO